Lafolie/love-arceus/README.md

 Data from the Alola and Galar supplements are included.
 **Expansion content and some errata has not yet been included.**

-Eventually, text for fields such as effects for moves/abilties/feats/etc will be pre-formatted using markdown.
+Eventually, text for fields such as effects for moves/abilties/feats/etc will be pre-formatted using markdown notation.

 The code for this project isn't super optimised, neither is it a paradise of decoupling, and there are several globals.